DMKEBUSINESSGMBH/typo3-composer-webroot/README.md

 ### Customization

+  * Check the suggested packages and consider installing them with `composer suggests`
   * Replace the `warning_email_addr` `example@example.com` in the `BE` Section in the settings.php.
       * don't forget to create the adress
       * best practise is to have a mailing list, where everyone, who is involved in the project, is added